Madfarm/AWS-sandbox/module4/ConnectivityToAWS.md

 - Chunks of IP address within your VPC that let you group together your AWS resources.
 Can be private or public.

 to allow traffic from the public internet to flow into your VPC you must attatch an Internet Gateway (IGW) to it

+A Virutal Private Gateway only allows people to access the VPC from an approved network